A is for Alphabet

 Yay!
 Congratulations Chrissy!

 Please contact me and send me your full name and snail mail address so that I can pop your package in the mail to you!
 I hope you enjoy it!
 (I haven’t even used mine yet!)
 Sorry if your name didn’t get pulled as I only had one, but I know I have several “double” items that I’ve placed in a bin and will be pulling them out at some point to give away!
-So stay tuned!
+So, stay tuned!

 Thanks so much for dropping in and taking the time to say hello!
 I appreciate you!